KOTA-TV: Sale to Gray Television

 On December 18, 2013, it was announced that Mission TV would sell KEVN-TV and KIVV-TV to Gray Television for $7.75 million.
 Upon the completion of the sale on May 1, 2014, KEVN was Gray's first standalone full power Fox affiliate.
 On September 14, 2015, Gray announced that it would purchase the television and radio stations owned by Schurz Communications, including KOTA-TV and its satellites and the Rushmore Media Company group of radio stations, for $442.5 million.
 Gray intended to consolidate KOTA's operations with those of KEVN; in announcing the sale of most of KOTA-TV's assets to Legacy Broadcasting on October 1, Gray announced that KEVN-TV would inherit KOTA's ABC affiliation following the deal's completion.

 On February 1, 2016, Gray moved the KOTA-TV intellectual unit–call letters, programming, ABC affiliation and staff–to RF channel 7, while moving the KEVN intellectual unit to low-powered KEVN-LD on RF channel 23.
 The station moved its virtual channel to 3, while continuing to transmit on RF channel 7, while KEVN-LD began transmitting on virtual channel 7.
 The former KOTA changed its call sign to KHME, and broadcasts MeTV and This TV subchannels on virtual channel 23, using KOTA's former RF channel 2.

 A similar realignment took place with the two stations' satellites in Lead.
 Gray moved the KHSD intellectual unit to KEVN's satellite, KIVV.
 The former KHSD changed its calls to KQME, and serves as a satellite of KHME.
 This left Fox without a full-power signal in the western portion of the market.
 To make up for this shortfall, KEVN is simulcast on KHSD's second digital channel.

+At the start of July 2024, the separate "Black Hills Fox" branding was discontinued for KEVN-LD and its simulcasts, and both KOTA and KEVN now feature the "KOTA Territory" branding across both stations vocally, without any mention of their affiliations.
+KEVN's logo now simply features the Fox logomark replacing that of ABC's, while keeping the black circle the ABC logo usually sits upon for the simplicity of branding both stations, with another version simply dispensing with an affiliation logo altogether.